How to Hide Your Phone Number from a Specific Person

 Options:

 • Use a secondary number app (Burner, Google Voice, Sideline).
 Call or text from that number so your real number stays private.
-Great for short-term needs.

 • Use VoIP services (Skype, WhatsApp call, Google Voice) to call without revealing your mobile number.